-If a licensee chooses to provide seating for on-premises consumption of alcohol, then they must also provide for on-premises consumption of food.
-Further, sales of alcohol for on-premises consumption is only permissible as part of a larger transaction that includes a meal purchase.
+If a licensee chooses to provide seating for outdoor on-premises consumption of alcohol, then they must also provide for outdoor on-premises consumption of food.
+Further, sales of alcohol for outdoor on-premises consumption are only permissible as part of a larger transaction that includes a meal purchase.
 Specifically, a customer who wishes to consume alcohol on the premises must also purchase a meal; a group of customers that wish to consume alcohol on the premises may do so as long as a meal is part of the purchase made by the group.
-As noted in the additional guidance on the targeted mitigation efforts, the term "meal" is defined in section 406 of the Liquor Code as "food prepared on the premises, sufficient to constitute breakfast, lunch or dinner."
+As noted in the additional guidance on the targeted mitigation efforts, the term "meal" is defined in section

+406 of the Liquor Code as "food prepared on the premises, sufficient to constitute breakfast, lunch or dinner."
 The definition expressly states that a snack, such as pretzels, popcorn, chips or similar food does not meet the definition of a meal.
 Additional drinks may be purchased while the customer or a member of the customer's group is consuming their meal, but no further drinks may be purchased after the meal is finished.
-A meal purchase is not required when a hotel guest is accessing a minibar in a private hotel room that they have rented or when being provided room service to that private hotel room.
-A private hotel room is a room being rented for overnight accommodation; it is not a room being rented for an event such as a wedding, funeral or business meeting.